ticoniq/webpack-starter/README.md

 # 📖 webpack-starter<a name="about-project"></a>

-**A simple JavaScript application to create and manage a list of books.**
+**This is a simple starter project for using Webpack.
+It includes everything you need to get started, including a basic configuration, a starter template, and a few useful plugins.**

 ## 🛠 Built With <a name="built-with"></a>